Where Humanity is Everything.

 The Core Philosophy That Guides Me and How I Work

 I believe that we are not static beings.
 We are constantly becoming, shaped by each experience, each relationship, each rupture and repair.
-And yet, at our core, we carry a thread of continuity, a deep, often unspoken legacy passed down from our earliest caregivers.
+And yet, at our core, we carry a thread of continuity, a deep, often unspoken legacy passed down from our earliest caregivers (intergenerational) and even our ancestors (transgenerational).

 A Philosophy of Presence, Depth, and Development A Philosophy of Continuous Becoming